NBA Analyst Charles Barkley Predicts Trail Blazers, Not Warriors, Will Be Going To NBA Finals 2019

 Despite the improvements made by most title contenders, the Golden State Warriors remain as the heavy favorite to take home the Larry O’Brien Trophy in the 2018-19 NBA season.
 The predictions are not surprising at all since after the Warriors won back-to-back NBA championship titles, they didn’t only retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green, but they also managed to upgrade their roster with the acquisition of All-Star center DeMarcus Cousins in free agency.

-With the Warriors expected to enter the NBA Playoffs 2019 with a starting lineup featuring five NBA All-Stars, it will definitely hard to imagine them losing to any team in the league in a best-of-seven series.
+With the Warriors expected to enter the NBA Playoffs 2019 with a starting lineup featuring five NBA All-Stars, it will definitely be hard to imagine them losing to any team in the league in a best-of-seven series.
 However, there are some people who don’t see the Warriors representing the Western Conference in the NBA Finals this year.
 Add NBA Hall of Famer and analyst Charles Barkley to that list.
-In an interview with Brandon Robinson of Heavy, Barkley said that the Portland Trail Blazers are the one going to the NBA Finals 2019 and not the Warriors.
+In an interview with Brandon Robinson of Heavy, Barkley said that the Portland Trail Blazers are the ones going to the NBA Finals 2019 and not the Warriors.

 “I like Portland in the [NBA] Finals,” Barkley told Robinson.
 “With [Damian] Lillard and [CJ] McCollum.
 The addition of Rodney Hood and Enes Kanter.
 I like them in the West.”